semperfitodd/ai_enabled_coding/module_6/README.md

 - **Every AI-suggested dependency must be verified** — no exceptions
 - You are expected to know what every import does, what it depends on, and how it’s maintained
 - If a code block feels like it came from Stack Overflow or a public repo, **assume it’s not safe until verified**
+- Always automate dependency checks in your CI/CD pipeline

 We don’t build on shaky foundations.
 If you don’t understand a dependency, don’t use it.
 If you wouldn’t defend it in a client audit, don’t commit it.
 Use AI to *suggest*, not to *decide*.